Agent Skills for Evals and Red Teaming

 promptfoo eval -o output.json --no-cacheand inspectsuccess,score, anderror. - Config field ordering. description, env, prompts, providers, defaultTest, scenarios, tests.

-The Codex bundle also teaches the agent to:
+The provider and red-team skills also teach the agent to:

 - Keep real inputs such as user IDs, object IDs, documents, and tools visible so authorization and agent-boundary issues stay testable.